-Rockingham County - The eighth covered bridge still standing in Virginia is Biedler Farm Bridge.
+Rockingham County - The seventh covered bridge still standing in Virginia is Biedler Farm Bridge.
 It is on private property and not accessible to the public.

 Download the Virginia's Covered Bridges map provided by the Virginia Department of Transportation.

 Find out what's going on around Virginia.
 Subscribe to the Virginia eNewsletter.